AlexAxenti/QuickCmd/README.md

 QuickCmd (`qc`) is a small CLI tool that lets you save and run frequently used shell commands so you don’t have to memorize them or repeatedly retype them.

-Think of it like local, personal command aliases — but persistent, explicit, and easy to manage.

 ---

 ## Features